- Anti-Bullying Policy

 If your child needs to leave before the end of the school day, a parent or guardian must sign the child out at the office.
 The office will send for the child.

 The library program aims to prepare students to become literate, life-long learners and trains them to be effective users of information.
 Skyline is pleased to have a state-of-the-art library/media center that is run by our Curriculum Resource Teacher, Becky Gauthier.

-Lost and found items are located next to the restrooms closest to the playground; small or valuable items will be kept in a drawer in the school office.
+Lost and found items are located next to the office; small or valuable items will be kept in a drawer in the school office.